-Associate Professor Throop (Chair); Assistant Professors Chao, Daggar, Mellis, Onaci.
+Associate Professors Daggar, Onaci (Chair); Assistant Professors Chao, Mellis, Prochnow; Instructor Schandler

 The mission of the History Department is to cultivate within our community the lifelong habit of actively engaging and critically questioning the relationship between past, present, and future.
 We affirm that everyone has a history and that, as global citizens, exploring those histories matters.

 History majors must take a minimum of eleven courses that fulfill the following requirements: